Policies and Procedures

 *An allocated staff member will report to the reception at Continu-forms to contact the emergency services.

-Staff, Students, Visitors and Children will not leave the assembly point until the all clear has been given on the advice of the professional attending and with agreement of the manager or senior staff member present.
+Staff, Students, Visitors and Children will not leave the assembly point until all clear has been given on the advice of the professional attending and with agreement of the manager or senior staff member present

 The role includes-